raspberrychris/3dprintersking/content/posts/luxnwatts-official-creality-ender-3-3d-printer-fully-open-source.md

 The interface is very user friendly and has a simple design with one control knob which allows you to print in one button.
 The screen has a blue backlit display and allow you to control levelling the bed from this screen.

 ## Our Verdict

+**4/5**

+⭐⭐⭐⭐

+The [**Luxnwatts Official Creality Ender 3 3D Printer**](#) scores very highly from us as it is easy to use, has fantastic print quality and represents good value for money.
+It is definitely suitable for beginners and comes with great tech support which quickly answered any issues we had.